 BY ERIN JONES / SEATTLE CHANNEL MULTIMEDIA INTERN

-In honor of Asian and Pacific Islander American Heritage Month, hear stories of Seattleites in their own words in these videos – from artists, to authors, to business owners, and more – from the Seattle Channel archives.
+In honor of Asian American & Pacific Islander Heritage Month, hear stories of Seattleites in their own words in these videos – from artists, to authors, to business owners, and more – from the Seattle Channel archives.

 Seattle Center Féstal